PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Isn't it?" she said, flashing a great deal of leg through her torn dress and hating herself for it.

 "No, no, the very idea I mean.
-You are serving girl.
-Almost an entirely different species than I. The idea," he barked a laugh and then regained control of himself, "That I?
+You are a *serving girl*, an entirely different species than one such I. The idea," he barked another laugh, "That I?
 I?
-A son of a noble house could take as a consort someone like you?
+A scion of a noble house could take as a consort something like you?
 It is laughable really.
 You are to me as," he indicated the parade of heads that adorned the wall behind his desk, "Well, as I said, a creation, or another species.
 We could no more mate than a snail and a, a, an Eagle!"

 Confused and not a little offended, Asarah asked, "Well, if you don't want to *ravish* me then why have you brought me here?"

-"You are to be my cook," said the Wizard.
+"It was not to shatter you Princess Fantasy, I assure you.
+I have brought you here to be my cook," said the Wizard.

 Asarah stood with her mouth hanging open so long that the Wizard felt that he must clarify things for the simpler mind in the room.
-"Sandwiches, dear lady, I have brought you here to make me a sandwiches."
+"Sandwiches, dear lady, I have brought you here to make me  sandwiches."

 "Supper?
 You think I'm making you dinner.
-I am NOT!" said Asarah with the fury of a woman who thought she wanted to be scorned, but then decided -- when primal fury reared it's formidable head -- hell hath no fury.
+I am NOT!" said Asarah with the fury of a woman who thought she wanted to be scorned, but then decided -- when primal fury reared it's formidable head -- that hell's fury hath better run for cover.
 "I AM NOT A SERVANT!"

 The Wizard looked at her for a moment.
-Then he got up from behind the desk and gave her a smile that was anything but reassuring.
+Then he gave her a smile that was anything but reassuring.

-"I am glad you said that," said the Wizard.
+"I am glad you said that," said the Dimsbury.

 "Because now you see that I am no servant or serf?"

 "Well, now we have the question out in the open, at least."

 "It's not a question.
-I am.
-I was mistress of my own Inn, before you burned it to the ground."
+I am no servant.
+I was mistress of my own Inn and Freehouse, before you burned it to the ground."

 "Yes, I am sorry about that.
 I am fond of the occasional, overly flamboyant gesture you know.
 But, for just a moment, let us put the past behind us and start anew."

-"Asarah looked at him skeptically but said, "Ooookay.
+Asarah looked at him skeptically but said, "Ooookay.
 Try me."

-"You call me a wizard.
+"You call me a Wizard.
 And so I am," he indicated his surroundings.
 "As you can see I am a master of arcane and powerful forces the workings of which you cannot possibly hope to understand, but, you are a clever girl," Asarah winced.
 He said 'clever girl' in the tone of voice one might use to praise a prize horse or a well-trained dog.
 If this jackass was trying the smooth-talk it wasn't working.

 Dimsbury charged on heedless of the effect he was having.
 "So, I believe you can understand the importance of my work here.
 Work that, if you chose to join the team, you would be supporting in a vital, culinary role."

-"You see, I am not merely the cliche of some maladjusted character living in the bowels of the Earth, twisted and bent on revenge.
+"You see, I am not merely the cliché of some maladjusted character living in the bowels of the Earth, twisted and bent on revenge.
 Nor am a I a mere conjuror," and here he threw up a burst of flame into the center of the room, "though revenge and conjuring are well-within my capabilities.

 "I am a creator, a researcher, a man who delves deeply into the very fabric that binds our realities together."

-You're a guy who likes to talk about yourself, Asarah thought.
+You're a guy who certainly likes to talk about yourself, Asarah thought.

-"And father, to my awkward children.
+"And I am father, to my awkward children.
 Isn't that right Samga?"

 "Of course," Samga said.

 "Father?
-Of all of these, these."
+Of all of these, these?"

 "Orcs, I call them.
-I made them.
+Yes, I made them.
 All of them."

 "What are they?"

 "An alchemy of fungi, mineral and pure magic.
 Things made, not born.
 And surprisingly faithful servants.
 They are my greatest work, to date."
 He gestured to the wall above his desk.
-Asarah realized that there were a semicircle of orc's heads on the wall.
-It was a sequence, moving from crude and puny, to brutishly strong, to a head that looked very much like the creature's she had seen in the halls.
-But at the end, there was  an empty mounting plate.
+Asarah realized that the semicircle of mounted heads, were indeed Orcs.
+It was a sequence, moving from Dimsbury's crude and puny first attempts, to brutishly strong examples, to a head that looked very much like the creaturess she had seen in the halls.
+But at the far right, there was an empty mounting plate.

-"What's the empty one for?"
+"What's the empty one for?" asked Asarah.

 Oh, that's for Samga.
-He is my finest work, almost like a son to me.
-And when he dies, his head will go there.
+Someday, he will go there.
+He is my finest work, almost like a son to me."
 Asarah looked at Samga.
 This revelation didn't seem to bother him in the slightest.
-Of course, Samga, was an Orc, a horrible thing, but Asarah felt a moment of pity for him.
+Of course, Samga was an Orc, a horrible thing, but Asarah felt a moment of pity for him all the same.
 She turned back to Dimsbury and said, "Yeah, son, I can see the resemblance."

 "Really?
 How strange, we look nothing alike.
 You are a curious creature.
 Now, that you have some sense of the importance of my work let us talk about the terms of your employ."

-Asarah drew in breath and was just about to really give the Wizard a piece of her mind when there was a pounding at the door.
+Asarah drew in breath and was just about to give the Wizard a furious piece of her mind when there was a pounding at the door.

 "Come!" said Dimsbury.

-# 28 Wizard Kills the Orc Messenger
+# 28 -- Wizard Kills the Orc Messenger

 An orc charged into the room.
-This creature was squatter and more brutish than Samga, as if the sculptor's thumb had slipped and pressed the clay of him into an awkward wad.
+This creature was squatter and more brutish than Samga, as if a giant sculptor's thumb had slipped and pressed the clay of him into an awkward wad.

 "Master," it grunted.
 "Troll down."